 Social Security at a Crossroads: Start Now or Build a Bigger Lifetime Benefit?

-Why the choice can feel urgent now
+Why can the choice feel urgent now?

-The monthly dollar figure on your statement is tangible.
-Filing makes the estimate real.
-But the age you pick permanently changes your benefit.
+But the age you pick is not just a start date.
+It permanently changes the monthly benefit.
 Benefits claimed before full retirement age are reduced for starting early.

 If you are still working, the earnings test can also tug at your timing.
-Filing before full retirement age while earning above the annual limit may lead Social Security to withhold part of your payment.
+Filing before full retirement age while earning above the annual limit may cause Social Security to withhold part of your payment.

-What starting earlier is trying to protect
+What is starting earlier trying to protect?

 Early filing is not wrong.
 It prioritizes today’s spending stability.
 The tradeoff is a smaller monthly benefit for life compared with starting at full retirement age or later.
 [2][1]